mims-harvard/TDC/docs/install.rst

 * scikit_learn
 * fuzzywuzzy

-For some TDC functionalities, they require additional dependencies.
-They will be either automatically installed or an error message with installation instruction will be available.
+To use some of TDC features, your need to install additional packages.
+Those packages will be either automatically installed.
+Detailed installation instructions will be display in the terminal in case automatic installation fails.